dynapsys/dockvirt/examples/1-static-nginx-website/README.md

     ```bash
     cd examples/1-static-nginx-website

+    # First, build the Docker image
+    docker build -t my-static-website:latest .

-    # Just run it - all parameters are in the .dockvirt file
+    # Then run dockvirt - parameters are in the .dockvirt file
-    # The Docker image will be built automatically inside the VM
     dockvirt up
     ```

-    Or you can still use CLI parameters:
+    Or you can use CLI parameters:
     ```bash
+    # Build the image first
+    docker build -t my-static-website:latest .

     # Use the default Ubuntu 22.04
     dockvirt up \
       --name static-site \